 Preschool funding agreement

-The Commonwealth and Western Australian governments have signed a preschool funding agreement that will benefit more than 130,000 Western Australian children in the year before full-time school from 2022 to 2025.
+The Commonwealth and Western Australian governments have signed a preschool funding agreement.
+It will benefit more than 130,000 Western Australian children in the year before full-time school from 2022 to 2025.

 The Preschool Reform Agreement confirms up to $190 million of Commonwealth funding for Kindergarten in Western Australia.